Elizabeth McCreight Hutchison: Career

 She was a member of the Zetetic Society, a modern flat Earth society.

 Personal life

 Elizabeth Ivy married Robert Littleton McCreight and they had one son, Robert Ivy McCreight, a graduate of University of Southern California.
 They lived at Route No. 3, Phoenix, Arizona.

 On August 4, 1937, she remarried to rancher Sam M. Hutchison (1898-1982).

-She died on October 1986 and is buried at Greenwood/Memory Lawn Mortuary & Cemetery, Phoenix.
+She died in October 1986 and is buried at Greenwood/Memory Lawn Mortuary & Cemetery, Phoenix.